Reedville, Texas: Geography

 Reedville is located on Farm to Market Road 1984, 10 mi west of Lockhart in the extreme western part of Caldwell County.

 Education

-In 1905, Reedville had two schools that had a combined total of three teachers and 102 students.
-They then joined with the San Marcos Consolidated Independent School District (CISD) in neighboring Hays County in 1949.
+In 1905, Reedville had two schools that then joined with the San Marcos Consolidated Independent School District (CISD) in neighboring Hays County in 1949.
 The community is still served by the San Marcos Consolidated Independent School District.